washerone/FEB_cybersecurity/README.md

 CSRF
 https://github.com/washerone/FEB_cybersecurity/blob/main/flaw/templates/login.html#L92

 Flaw 3 description: If the form modifies user data such as login or updating information, it should include the {% csrf_token %} tag to prevent CSRF attacks.
 However, in this code the {% csrf_token %} tag has been commented out, so the form submission does not automatically include CSRF token.
+Moreover, the backend view function is marked with @csrf_exempt, which disables CSRF protection.

 This could lead to a CSRF attack, attackers can forge requests and tricks users into performing unintended actions, such as modifying user profiles or submitting forms.

 Fix:
 We should ensure that every form that submits user data includes the {% csrf_token %} tag.
 To fix the issue, add {% csrf_token %} into the form so that Django can generates and includes a CSRF token.
+And in views.py, we should remove the @csrf_exempt from the login() function.

 FLAW 4: